alex-gutev/live_cells/README.md

 }
 ```

-The `CellTextField` constructor takes a `content` cell parameter, in this example the cell `input`
-is provided.
-The value of the provided content cell, which must be a `MutableCell`, is updated to
-reflect the content of the text field whenever it is changed by the user.
-Whatever the user writes
+The `input` cell serves as the *content cell* of the `CellTextField`.
+When text is entered in the
-in the field is reflected in the widget below.
+text field, the value of the `input` cell is set to the text that was entered.
+The "Clear" button

-The "Clear" button clears the text field by setting the `input` cell to the empty string.
-The benefits
+clears the text field by setting the `input` cell to the empty string.

-of this approach are:
+The benefits of this approach are:

 * No need for a `TextEditingController`
 * No need for event handlers allowing for a declarative style of programming